JetBrains/kotlin/GRADLE_PLUGIN.md

 ### Publishing

-In presence of `maven-publish` plugin publications for all the binaries built are created.
+In the presence of `maven-publish` plugin the publications for all the binaries built are created.
 The plugin uses Gradle metadata to publish the artifacts so this feature must be enabled (see the [dependencies](#dependencies) section).

-Now one can publish the artifacts with the standard Gradle's `publish` task:
+Now you can publish the artifacts with the standard Gradle `publish` task:

     ./gradlew publish

-Only `EXECUTABLE` and `KLIBRARY` binaries are published at the moment.
+Only `EXECUTABLE` and `KLIBRARY` binaries are published currently.

-The plugin allows one to customize the pom generated for the publication with the `pom` code block available for every component:
+The plugin allows you to customize the pom generated for the publication with the `pom` code block available for every component:

 ````
 components.main {